-Many of the foreign substances that escape the gut have a similar structure to cells in body.
+Many of the foreign substances that escape the gut have a similar structure to cells in the body.
 An overworked immune system can easily confuse healthy tissue and foreign substances, which may result in autoimmune disease.
 For example, gluten and dairy molecules are similar to those found in thyroid tissue.
 As these substances continuously escape from a leaking gut, the immune system is increasingly likely to misidentify cells in thyroid tissue as a threat.
 If it does, thyroid antibodies are released thereby triggering thyroid autoimmune disease in the form of Hashimoto’s thyroiditis or Graves’ disease.
 Other forms of autoimmune disease share a similar progression but the condition that develops is dependent on the cells and tissues targeted by the immune system.

 Healing Leaky Gut to Restore Healthy Immune Function

 To effectively resolve autoimmune disease, it is essential that proper immune function be restored.
-Because the gut plays such an essential role in immune activity, treatment of autoimmune disease should begin with optimization of gut function.
-This requires attending to any underlying intestinal issues such as leaky gut that contribute to continued activation of the immune system.
+Because the gut plays such an essential role in immune activity, the treatment of autoimmune disease should begin with the optimization of gut function.
+This requires attending to any underlying intestinal issues such as leaky gut that contribute to the continued activation of the immune system.

 Most treatment protocols for leaky gut syndrome follow guidelines similar to those outlined below.